Valsassina

 Valsassina is a valley in the Alps of Lombardy, northern Italy, within the province of Lecco.

 It is included between the Grigna range from West, and the Bergamo Prealps which, in a half-circle stretching from North to East, separate it from the valley of the area of Bergamo and the Valtellina.
 Valsassina also reaches the Lecco's branch of Lake Como at Lecco itself and Bellano.

 The valley is run by the Pioverna stream, which flows from the Grigne to the Lake Como.
 It's peculiar because it flows from south to north.

 Morphology

-Valsassina is enclosed between the group of Grigne, to the west, and the group of the Bergamo Alps, which, in a semi-circle from the east to the north, separate it from the valleys of Bergamo and Valtellina.
+Valsassina is enclosed between the group of Grigne to the west, and the group of the Bergamo Alps, which, in a semi-circle from the east to the north, separates it from the valleys of Bergamo and Valtellina.
 It connects to the Lecco branch of Lake Como with two outlets, in Lecco and Bellano.
-There is a link road to the valleys of Bergamo: the provincial road 64 Prealpina Orobica that the municipality of Moggio rooms at St. Peter's climax and then descends in the Val Taleggio.

-The valley is covered in all its length from Pioverna, which stems from the Grigna and flows north and flows into Lake Como at Bellano, a municipality where the river forms a spectacular gorge called the Ravine of Bellano.
+The provincial road 64 Prealpina Orobica links the valley to the valleys of Bergamo.
+This road starts from the municipality of Moggio and then descends in the Val Taleggio.
+The Pioverna river runs across the entire valley.
+It originates from the Grigna Mountain massif, more precisely on the slopes of the Grigna Settentrionale.
+Its exact source is near the Bocchetta di Campione, at about 1,800-1,813 meters elevation.
+The river flows south to north across the valley, which is unusual for Alpine Rivers.
+Right at Bellano, the river flows into Lake Como and forms the famous Orrido di Bellano, which is a deep, narrow gorge carved by the water overtime.